Occupational Therapy - BSc (Hons)

 Year: 1

-This module develops the students understanding of child development and the occupations of children and young people and families through an enquiry based learning approach, supporting the student to identify appropriate interventions enabling them to reach their full potential.
+This module develops the students understanding of child development and the occupations of children, young people and families through an enquiry based learning approach.
+The module supports the student to identify appropriate interventions for this client group enabling them to reach their full potential.

 Anatomy and Physiology for Occupational Function